 The transfer agent and registrar for our common stock will be Broadridge Corporate Issuer Solutions, Inc. The transfer agent's address is 1717 Arch St, Suite 1300, Philadelphia, Pennsylvania 19103.

 NASDAQ Global Market

-Our common stock has been approved for listing on the NASDAQ Global Market under the symbol "HSGX."
+We have applied to list our common stock on the NASDAQ Global Market under the symbol "HSGX."